How Long Does Nail Polish Last

 As said earlier in the article, nail polish has stable compounds.
 However, nail polish is like paint, if it is not being used or stirred, it can thicken up and separate.

 To see whether your varnish has gone wrong, have a look at the texture.
-The consistency will feel thick and clumpy.
+The consistency will feel thick and look clumpy.

 Applying a smooth and even coat will be more difficult as opposed to the application of a newer texture.